 Note: Travel restrictions change fast.
 Always keep an eye on the government’s travel advice and the latest COVID-19 rules and regulations in your destination.

-1. The license plate game
+1. The number plate game

-3. Punch buggy
+2. Punch buggy

-4. 20 questions
+3. 20 questions

 This is one of the best classic car games.
 Players simply pick a person and their fellow passengers have to guess who it is using only 20 questions.
-More ruthless players will opt for obscure personalities in order to prolong their turn but we recommend opting for well known figures to keep the game fresh.
+More ruthless players will opt for obscure personalities in order to prolong their turn but we recommend opting for well-known figures to keep the game fresh.
 And to prevent Granny or Granddad losing interest and falling asleep.

 5. Hold your breath

-7. Memory game
+7. The memory game

 There are a few names for this one (including The Picnic Game and the Casserole Game) but they all start in a similar fashion.
-One passengers says “I’m going out on a picnic and I’m bringing…” followed by whatever item comes to mind.
+One passengers says, “I’m going out on a picnic and I’m bringing…” followed by whatever item comes to mind.
 The next player has to remember that item and add something else to the story.
 Getting a part of the story wrong results in instant expulsion.

-8. Quiet game
+8. The quiet game